 Another reason to prune is for balance.
 Some trees are determined to be lopsided, it seems.
 The danger of that is that they might fall over in high winds or under the weight of a lot of fruit.

 Pruning low branches that interfere with sprinklers is also a good idea.
 This is something that mostly needs to be done with young trees, but it has to be done or else the low leaves can entirely block the sprinkler’s spray.

 Beyond these three good reasons to prune avocados, don’t do much fiddling.
 Removing upright shoots (sometimes called water sprouts) or dead inner branches can be done, but is unnecessary.

-Best shape for an avocado tree
+Best size or shape for an avocado tree

-So what’s the best shape for an avocado tree?
-There isn’t a single best shape for every tree in every situation, but there are some principles to keep in mind.
+However, there are some principles to keep in mind.
 The most important one is that lower and inner branches will become less fruitful and eventually die unless they get enough sunlight.
 This is why large avocado trees are like caverns, where the inside is nearly empty and most of the leaves and fruit form a dome.

 Making cuts and the tree’s response